Tip: our BetterHelp discount code takes 20% off your first month.

-Compared to its competitors, BetterHelp has a fairly simple subscription plan: $280–$400 monthly (depending on your location) gets you weekly therapy sessions, plus a few extras like therapist messaging and a journaling space.
-While it doesn’t make sense for folks with mental health insurance, BetterHelp is one of the most affordable out-of-pocket online therapy options out there.
+Compared to its competitors, BetterHelp has a fairly simple subscription plan: $260–$400 monthly (depending on your location) gets you weekly therapy sessions, plus a few extras like group sessions, therapist messaging, and a journaling space.
+BetterHelp has just started accepting very limited insurance plans in select states and plans to expand its coverage in 2026, but most people can expect to continue paying out-of-pocket for the foreseeable future.

 Editor’s Notes